Murray D. Lincoln Campus Center

 Murray D. Lincoln Campus Center is a high-rise building on the University of Massachusetts Amherst campus, in Amherst, Massachusetts.

-Building

-The concrete building and attached parking garage were designed by Marcel Breuer, in the Modernist and Brutalist architectural styles.

-The building also hosts The Campus Center Hotel on the upper floors of the building.
-The hotel consists of 116 rooms.
-Between 2008 and 2009, the hotel was renovated by Eastern General Contractors of Springfield, MA under the direction of Architectural firm Gensler.

-Murray D. Lincoln

 The Center is named after Murray D. Lincoln, a leader in the cooperative movement, a founder of what became Nationwide Insurance, and co-founder and first president of CARE.

+The concrete building and attached parking garage were designed by Marcel Breuer in the Modernist and Brutalist architectural styles.
+The building also hosts the 116-room Hotel UMass (formerly The Campus Center Hotel) on floors three through seven.
+Between 2008 and 2009, the hotel was renovated by Eastern General Contractors of Springfield, MA under the direction of architectural firm Gensler.